qcnotes/qcnotes.github.io/about.md

 permalink: /about/
 ---

 I am new to the field of Quantum information.
-I am writing short notes explaining my understanding of Quantum information.
+I am writing these short notes explaining my understanding of Quantum information.

 ~ Vj